wagtail/wagtail/docs/topics/pages.rst

 Template context
 ----------------

 Wagtail renders templates with the ``self`` variable bound to the page instance being rendered.
 Use this access the content of the page.
 For example, to get the title of the current page, do ``{{ self.title }}``.
-All variables provided by `context processors <TODO LINK REQUIRED>`_ are also available.
+All variables provided by `context processors <https://docs.djangoproject.com/en/1.8/ref/templates/api/#subclassing-context-requestcontext>`_ are also available.

 Customising template context